The Top Activities and Attractions on Santo

 You've got three fantastic options to choose from.
 Santo Horse Adventures is an incredibly professional operation that takes you on unforgettable trail rides through lush rainforest, swaying coconut plantations and those picture-perfect beaches we can't get enough of.

-Port Olry Horserides offers something special too; locally-run adventures that wind through the charming francophone fishing village, complete with spectacular mountain trail rides that'll have you reaching for your camera every few minutes.
+Santo Saddles offers something special too; locally-run adventures that wind through the charming Port Olry fishing village, complete with spectacular mountain trail rides that'll have you reaching for your camera every few minutes.

 But if you're after something truly unique, Ratua Island Resort delivers an experience you'll never forget.
 After exploring this stunning island paradise, you'll have the chance to swim bareback with your horse in an emerald lagoon.

-For more details, check out the 10 Best Horse Riding Tours in Vanuatu LINK#TTD080.
+For more details, check out the 10 Best Horse Riding Tours in Vanuatu.

 Location: All over Espiritu Santo.
 See the link above for recommendations and their locations.